 Whenever it happens and whether it is expected or not, parental separation or divorce can come as a huge shock.
 It is not uncommon to feel a range of intense feelings and emotions which may include:

 You may be affected by a mixture of these emotions, experience different emotions at different times or even have no feelings about it at all.
-These are all completely normal reactions to a situation where you may be encountering various types of loss.

 It is important to remember however that your parents are adults who are responsible for their own lives, decisions and mistakes.
 The decision your parents have taken to separate or divorce is their decision and is completely beyond your control.